WORKERS COMPENSATION LAW IN PORT MACQUARIE

-If you have been injured in the workplace, suffered a work related injury or an injury related to repetitive strain injury -you may be entitled to weekly payments if that work-related injury has resulted in a loss of earnings because you have reduced capacity for work.
+If you have been injured in the workplace, suffered a work related injury or an injury that has been made worse over time- you may be entitled to weekly payments.
+You will get those payments if that work-related injury has resulted in a loss of earnings because you have reduced or less capacity for work.
 You can claim for workers compensation whether you are employed casual, part-time or full-time.
 If your employer is uninsured (or you can’t identify your employers insurer), you can still make a claim for workers compensation.
-Many small business owners who operate in the business as contractors or sub-contractors might not be aware they may also have rights to claim for worker’s compensation, lump sum compensation, and work injury damages.
-Getting experienced individual advice on your workers compensation claim is both confidential and free which simply means you won’t have to pay any legal costs, whatever the result.
+Many small business owners who operate as contractors or sub-contractors might not be aware they may also have rights to claim for worker’s compensation, lump sum compensation, and work injury damages.
+Getting advice on your workers compensation claim is both confidential and free which simply means you won’t have to pay any legal costs, whatever the result

 We are an Approved Legal Service Provider so we can make a confidential application to the Workers Compensation Independent Review Office (WIRO) and if that is approved all the legal costs investigating your claim, including payment of any medical report fees will be paid through the Independent Legal Assistance and Review Service.
 WIROs Independent Legal Assistance and Review Service (ILARS) will grant funding to enable Approved Lawyers to represent injured workers in relation to their rights and entitlements to seek compensation under the New South Wales workers compensation legislation.